-5.3.1 Task-Specific Similarity
+4.3.1.
+Task-specific similarity

-We argued in Section 2.1 that task-specific aggregates have the potential to identify discriminative information because they exhibit task-specific similarity (making positive instances of related bags similar to each other).
-Figure 6 shows for the XOR problem the two-dimensional instance space defined by using as attributes two class-conditional aggregations of identifiers of related entities: the cosine distance to the positive distribution and the cosine distance to the negative distribution.
-Although the positive target objects each had a different bag of identifiers, using the constructed attributes the positive objects are similar to each other (left-upper half) and the negative are similar to each other (right-lower half).
+We argued in Section 2 that task-specific aggregates have the potential to identify discriminative information because they exhibit task-specific similarity (making positive instances of related bags similar to each other).
+For the XOR problem, Figure 4 shows on the left the two-dimensional instance space defined by using as attributes two class-conditional aggregations of identifiers of related entities: the cosine distance to the positive distribution and the cosine distance to the negative distribution.
+Although the positive target objects each has a different bag of identifiers, when using the constructed attributes the positive objects are similar to each other (left-upper half) and the negative are similar to each other (right-lower half).

 Importantly, it also is clear from the figure that although positive target cases have on average a larger cosine distance to the positive class-conditional distribution (they are mostly on the left side of the plot) than negative cases, only the combination of both features becomes very discriminative between the two classes.
 In fact, there is an approximate linear decision boundary (the diagonal), which implies that logistic regression would be a good choice for model induction.
-For a decision tree, with axis-parallel splits, the difference between the two distances is a better feature.
-Figure 6 shows on the right the distribution of the differences for cases of both classes with an optimal splitting point
+For a decision tree, with axis-parallel splits, the difference between the two distances is a better feature (Perlich, 2005b).
+Figure 4 shows on the right the distribution of the differences for cases of both classes with an optimal splitting point around zero.